vaspap1790/Xchange-1/README.md

 # xchange
-Webapp for exchanging items - for Masters Coursework PHP, MySQL, Html, CSS, JQuery, Bootstrap
+Webapp for exchanging items - for Masters Coursework Backend Technologies : PHP, MySQL - XAMPP
+Frontend Technologies: Html, CSS, JQuery, Bootstrap

 Put the name of the folder of your folder instead of Xchange for the next instructions: